 Fact #1: Scorpions are venomous.

 All scorpions are indeed venomous, though their venom varies greatly in potency.
-This means that if you’re stung by a type of scorpion other than the bark scorpion, the symptoms will likely only include localized pain and discomfort that should resolve within an hour or two.
+This means that if you’re stung by a scorpion other than the bark scorpion, the symptoms will likely only include localized pain and discomfort that should resolve within an hour or two.

 Fact #2: Scorpions glow in the dark.

 Scorpions contain a hyaline layer in their exoskeleton that reflects certain wavelengths of the ultraviolet (UV) light spectrum.
 Though not completely understood why, it’s believed this allows the scorpions to either “see” their surroundings or perhaps attract their insect prey.
 Even fossils of ancient scorpions are still fluorescent under UV lights.
 Pretty cool!

 There is an approved antivenom for severe bark scorpion-related symptoms, although most adults who seek treatment for scorpion stings don’t meet the indication threshold.
 Most adults can be treated with strong pain relievers and sedatives to help tolerate symptoms when they’re at their most intense—roughly the first six hours.

 The antivenom is generally reserved for severe symptoms in the pediatric population.
 It is very effective in reversing these symptoms, and children can generally be discharged to home after antivenom administration.